dainst/iiif_image_plug/README.md

   @impl true
   def data_request(identifier) do
-    # The second required callback lets you inject some metadata from your domain into the plug when it is generating
+    # The second required callback lets you inject some metadata from your application into the plug when it is responding to
-    # an the actual image data for a specific `identifier`, as with `info_request/1`, the only required field is `:path`, which tells
+    # an actual image data request for a specific `identifier`.
+As with `info_request/1`, the only required field is `:path`, which tells
     # the plug the file system path matching the given identifier.
     {
       :ok,